Last updated on .

 Safavid Period

-The Museum of Turkish and Islamic Arts continues with the Safavid period, which lasted from 1501 to 1722.
-It was an Iranian dynasty of Kurdish origin that was Turkified and spoke Turkish.
-They ruled all of present-day Iran, Azerbaijan, Bahrain, and Armenia, and parts of Georgia, Russia, Iraq, Kuwait, Afghanistan, Turkey, Syria, Pakistan, Turkmenistan, and Uzbekistan.
+The Museum of Turkish and Islamic Arts continues with the Safavid period (1501 to 1722), an Iranian dynasty of Kurdish origin that became Turkified and adopted the Turkish language.
+The Safavids ruled present-day Iran, Azerbaijan, Bahrain, and Armenia, as well as portions of Georgia, Russia, Iraq, Kuwait, Afghanistan, Turkey, Syria, Pakistan, Turkmenistan, and Uzbekistan.

 Safavid Period at the Museum of Turkish and Islamic Arts in Istanbul, Turkey